-Singer Sheryl Crow announced during an interview that she has been diagnosed with having a non-cancerous brain tumor.
+Sheryl Crow let it slip that she has been diagnosed with a brain tumor, but is not all that worried about it.

 According to E!
 News, Monday night she mentioned an MRI and the tumor diagnosis to a Las Vegas reporter.